dmint789/stat-tracker/README.md

 # Stat Tracker

 This is a mobile app for tracking various daily statistics and personal bests.
-You can use it for things like work, education, hobbies, health, or whatever it is you can find it useful for in your personal life.
-It shows personal bests for numeric stats, has various customization options for stat types, allows setting the date and a comment for each entry and more.
+You can use it for things like sports, work, education, hobbies, health, or whatever it is you can find it useful for in your personal life.
+It shows personal bests for numeric stats, has the option to enter times, has various customization options for stat types, allows setting the date and a comment for each entry and more.

 ## Download